 Courses in this section do not require knowledge of German.

 330. German Cinema.
 (3).
 (HU).

 This course traces the development of the German cinema in its social, political and cultural context.
 It presents major films and filmmakers in relation to their historical circumstances and to developments in the other arts.
 The subject matter falls into three periods: The Expressionistic period of film making following World War I up to 1933, the era of the Third Reich from 1933 to 1945, and from 1965 to the present.
 Filmmakers discussed include F.W.
 Murnau, Fritz Lang, G.W.
 Pabst, Volker Schlondorff, R.W.
 Fassbinder, Werner Herzog and Wim Wenders.
 The films cover various genres of fictional and documentary approach.
 Ten to twelve films will be shown.
 There will be some opportunity for additional viewing on an individual basis.
 The course will consist of lectures and directed discussions.
 The required readings consist of secondary material on the cultural background of the German cinema, and commentaries on the films and film makers.
 Students will write five short (two to four page) papers and a term paper.
-The films will be viewed in VHS format.
-(Fabian)
+A course fee of $20 will cover film rentals.